lwneal/compression-tutorial/README.md

     297   27138 2129143
 ```

-If it's still too large, use `gzip` again.
+An improvement, but still quite large.
+So, we use `gzip` again.

 ```
 gromdar@gromdar2:~/gromdar$ seq 1000000 | gzip - | gzip - | wc
     120     846   38364
 ```

-Repeat as desired until all data is
+Repeat as desired until the data is sufficiently small.

 ```
 gromdar@gromdar2:~/gromdar$ seq 1000000 | gzip - | gzip - | gunzip | gunzip | tail